Mraz explained that this song is "about finally giving into love and life's possibilities." When we spoke with the singer in 2014

 Since the release of the 2005 demo version of the track, hundreds of fans have posted versions of themselves covering the track on YouTube.
 Mraz told Billboard magazine: "I never instigated any of the covers.
 But I can see why people are drawn to the song, and because it is about generosity, I wanted to share it."

-It's likely that We Sing.
+To the best of our knowledge, We Sing.
 We Dance.
 We Steal Things. is the first Billboard Top 3 album whose title is made up of three sentences.

 We Sing.
 We Dance.
 We Steal Things takes its title from a piece of art by Glasgow-based artist David Shrigley that Mraz saw in Scotland while traveling.
 The Virginia-born singer-songwriter explained on his record label's website: "What I love about mankind is that yes, we sing and we celebrate and we dance when we're foolish and we steal things.
 It's hard to have a new idea in music, in fashion, the land we walk on.
 It's all recycled.
 I think to say we stole it is a lot more fun."
 Shrigley, who is best known for his humorous cartoons was asked by Mraz to design the album art.